Ghaziyassine/interview-Life-Saver/README.md

-#  Interview-Life-Saver — Undetectable Transparent Chatbot for cheating
+#  Interview-Life-Saver — Undetectable Transparent Chatbot

 > A powerful Electron-based overlay engine designed for live content display, AI assistance, and transparent overlays — all without interfering with the user's active window or appearing in screen shares or recordings.